techidaily/site-facebook/source/_posts/changing-personal-details-parental-guide-to-messenger-kids.md

  Like most adults, kids also love to share their pictures on social media.
 Although Messenger Kids does not have a story feature like the standard version, there is an option to change the profile picture.

  Parents can pick a profile picture of their choice or ask their child to pick one.
 This way, everyone on the list can stay updated on your kid's appearance.
-You can also remove it if you’re concerned about the[safety of Messenger Kids](https://www.makeuseof.com/is-messenger-kids-safe-children/) .
+You can also remove it if you’re concerned about the [safety of Messenger Kids](https://www.makeuseof.com/is-messenger-kids-safe-children/) .

 ### Edit Name

- When you[start an account on Messenger Kids](https://www.makeuseof.com/learn-to-use-facebook-messenger-kids/) , your name and personal information are required.
+ When you [start an account on Messenger Kids](https://www.makeuseof.com/learn-to-use-facebook-messenger-kids/) , your name and personal information are required.
 Parents can remove names or change them if someone else (a sibling) uses that account.

 ## How to Add Your Child’s Information in Messenger Kids